molikto/mlang/PROPOSALS.md

 }
 ```

-so, when we type check `g: group, a: g`, we implicitly convert it to `g: group, a: g.carrier`
+so, when we type check `g: group, a: g`, seeing `g` is not a type but an instance of `typeable`, we implicitly convert it to `g: group, a: g.carrier`

 ## constraints